Nucleus Decomposition in Probabilistic Graphs: Hardness and Algorithms: Deterministic Nuclei

 \begin{defn} Let $k$ be a positive integer.
 A \pmb{$k$-$(r,s)$}\textbf{-nucleus} is a maximal subgraph $H$ of $G$ with the following properties. \begin{enumerate} \item $H$ is a union of $s$-cliques: every edge in $H$ is part of an $s$-clique in $H$. \item $s$-$supp_H(R)\geq k$ for each $r$-clique $R$ in $H$. \item Each pair $R,R'$ of $r$-cliques in $H$ is $s$-connected in $H$. \end{enumerate} \end{defn}

 For simplicity, whenever clear from the context, we will drop the use of prefix $s$ from the definition of support and connectedness.

-When $r=1,s=2$, $r$-cliques are nodes, $s$-cliques are edges, and $k$-$(1,2)$-nucleus is the well-known notion of $k$-core.
-When $r=2,s=3$, $r$-cliques are edges, $s$-cliques are triangles, and $k$-$(2,3)$-nucleus is the well-known notion of $k$-truss. \cite{sariyuce2015finding} shows that $k$-$(3,4)$-nucleus, where we consider triangles and 4-cliques, provides much more interesting insights compared to $k$-core and $k$-truss in terms of density and hierarchical structure.
-As such, in this paper, we also focus mostly on the $r=3,s=4$ case.
-For simplicity, in the rest of the paper, we will drop using $r$ and $s$ and assume them to be 3 and 4, respectively.
+\looseness=-1 When $r=1,s=2$, $r$-cliques are nodes, $s$-cliques are edges, and $k$-$(1,2)$-nucleus is the well-known notion of $k$-core.
+When $r=2,s=3$, $r$-cliques are edges, $s$-cliques are triangles, and $k$-$(2,3)$-nucleus is the well-known notion of $k$-truss. \cite{sariyuce2015finding} shows that $k$-$(3,4)$-nucleus, where we consider triangles contained in 4-cliques, provides much more interesting insights compared to $k$-core and $k$-truss in terms of density and hierarchical structure.
+As such, in this paper, we also focus on the $r=3,s=4$ case.
+For simplicity, we will drop using $r$ and $s$ and assume them to be 3 and 4, respectively.
 In particular, we will refer to $k$-$(3,4)$-nucleus as simply $k$-nucleus.

-\looseness=-1 \textbf{Probabilistic Graphs.} A probabilistic graph is a triple $\G=(V,E,p)$, where $V$ and $E$ are as before and $p : E \rightarrow (0,1]$ is a function that maps each edge $e \in E$ to its existence probability $p_e$.
-In the most common probabilistic model (cf. \cite{bonchi2014core,jin2011discovering,kempe2003maximizing}), the existence probability of each edge is assumed to be independent of other edges.
-Figure~\ref{exprob1} shows a probabilistic graph with $7$ vertices.

-In order to analyze probabilistic graphs, we use the concept of \textit{possible worlds} that are deterministic graph instances of $\G$ in which only a subset of edges appears.
-The probability of a possible world $G \sqsubseteq \G$ is obtained as follows: